vbl10/Tetris3D/README.md

 # Tetris3D
-This is a 3D version of the classic game Tetris.<br>
+This is a 3D version of the classic game Tetris using guipp.<br>
 Controls
 - Use W/A/S/D to move the tetromino
 - Use Q/E to rotate the tetromino anti-clockwise/clockwise relative to the camera's perspective